 - Step 1: Parameterisation (this article, 1 of 3)

-- Step 2: Budgeting/costing with a calculation procedure (article 2 of 3)
+- Step 2: Costing with a calculation procedure (article 2 of 3)

 - Step 3: Benchmarking and Calculation after Calculation (Recalculation) (article 3 of 3)

-This first article in the Videothink series on calculation for film and video focuses on parameterisation and will demonstrate, by means of an example, how a professional film budget can be set up.
+This first article in the Videothink series on calculation for film and video focuses on parameterisation and will demonstrate, by means of an example, how a professional film estimate can be set up.

 Budget und calculation will be considered on an equal footing in this article.
-In day-to-day business of many film and video productions the term “calculation” is often used to describe the drawing up of the so-called costing (real costs, internal budget), while the word “budget” describes the pricing (price/ client budget).
+In day-to-day business of many film and video productions the term “calculation” is often used to describe the drawing up of the so-called costing (real costs, internal estimate), while the word “budget” describes the pricing (price9).

-If you wish to read up on how to manage and differentiate between overheads, profit, mark-up and calculations the series of articles about film costs and film budget can provide you with more insight.
+If you wish to read up on how to manage and differentiate between overheads, profit, mark-up and calculations the series of articles about film costs can provide you with more insight.
 Information about pricing can be found in the Videothink article How much does a video cost?

 Example of a film calculation